comit/sonoff-bridge/Sonoff-Pow.md

 ## Debugging
 Debugging the Sonoff Pow is a bit tricky as the serial interface has a **direct connection to one of the AC power lines**.
 I designed below schematic using two opto couplers seperating the AC connection on the **left** from the low voltage connection on the **right** allowing for serial control at 115200 baud and uploading of firmware up to 57600 baud while AC is connected.
 <img alt="OptoSerial" src="https://github.com/arendst/arendst.github.io/blob/master/media/OptoSerial.jpg" />

+## Self Protection for Sonoff Pow

+ITEAD published a recall notice for the Sonoff Pow on march 1st 2017.
+Some units produced in december 2016 and january 2017 are not well suited for 16A.
+If you have one of these units you can decide to use them anyway by limiting the maximum current in software.
+It is, in fact,  possible to set a Maximum Power Threshold for the Sonoff Pow.
+ If the power measured by the device exceed the threshold set by the MQTT command MaxPower for a number of seconds set by the command MaxPowerHold the device will remain switched off for MaxPowerWindow seconds (to let it cool down, for example).

+See Issue #218